NoiceBroice/Kade-Engine/README.md

 # Friday Night Funkin': Teddy Twosome
 ## Teddy Twosome
-**Teddy Twosome** is a mod for Friday Night Funkin' built off of Kade Engine.
+**Teddy Twosome** is a the for some and it so if you can do the and it for me and you then it can if you will